 Inform the company that handles your insurance of the situation

 Get in touch with your insurance provider as soon as possible, inform them, and inform them that both you and your vehicle were engaged in an accident by telling them that both you and your car were involved in an accident.
 If your vehicle is not drivable, they will make arrangements to have it towed away for repairs, and if your policy covers it, they will provide you with a courtesy car to use while your vehicle is being repaired.
 Of course, being involved in an accident will influence the premiums you pay for insurance; nonetheless, you must inform your insurer about the occurrence of the accident.
 If you fail to do so, you will violate the law, and your insurance coverage will be rendered null and void.
+In the worst-case scenario, where you will be sent to jail and you have no money, you can apply for a bail bond to get out.

 Take into account the way you are now experiencing your emotions